Sensor Explorer Support – Piper

 Is the Sensor Explorer for Piper Make or Piper Computer Kit?

-You will need a Piper Make Starter Kit to be able to use your Sensor Explorer!
-Grab your kit and computer (with a USB port) and head over to Piper Make Mission Control to start with the Starter Expedition.
+You will need a Piper Make Starter Kit or Base Station to be able to use your Sensor Explorer!
+Grab your kit and computer (with a USB port) and head over to Piper Make Mission Control to start with the Base Expedition.
 The first mission is "Getting Started" — the tutorial will walk you through building your first button!

 After you've understood Piper Make, grab your sensors and click the Sensors Expedition.
 The tutorials will walk you through how to use them.